 How long does it take to get fired?

-Getting fired can take anywhere from a few hours to a few weeks or months.
+Anywhere from a few hours to a few weeks or months.
 It all depends on the company’s policies and the context of your termination.
 In some cases, an employer could fire an employee immediately if the employee committed a serious violation.
 However, most companies have a formal process for termination that involves documenting performance and providing the employee with an opportunity to explain themselves, and then making a decision.

 Why do I always feel like I’m going to get fired?